s3nt1n3lz21/BaldursGateAI/README.md

 #### Attack Inbetween Actions

 Using a normal melee or ranged attack does not count as an action.
 You can only perform one action per round (6 seconds) and so we use a normal attack inbetween actions instead of standing still doing nothing before our next action.
 We implement this by using a timer.
 When we perform an action we start a 6 second timer and check that the timer has expired first before trying to perform another action.
+There is a wizard spell, Improved Aclarity, that will lift this restriction for spells temporarily and allow the wizard to cast spells continuously for a short while.

 | Action                          | Not An Action        |
 |---------------------------------|----------------------|